machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 ### `get_web_content`
 Fetches content from a web page by using an HTTP GET request.

-**What it does**
+**Description**
+Use this tool to download content from an HTTP or HTTPS page, or to read a local `file:` URL when needed.
+It supports custom request headers, CSS selector extraction, and plain-text rendering for HTML responses.

+**Features**
-- Downloads content from an HTTP or HTTPS URL.
+- Fetches content over HTTP or HTTPS with `GET`.
 - Supports Basic authentication through URL user information.
-- Can apply custom request headers.
+- Can apply custom headers.
+- Can extract matching HTML fragments with a CSS selector.
-- Can return the full response, selected HTML content, or plain text only.
+- Can convert HTML content to readable plain text.
-- Can also read from a `file:` URL relative to the current working directory when needed.
-- Includes the HTTP status line in HTTP responses.
+- Includes the HTTP status line in the result for HTTP responses.

-**Features**
-- Useful for pulling reference pages, documentation, and structured page fragments.
-- Supports CSS selector extraction for targeted content retrieval.
-- Can strip HTML and return readable text when `textOnly` is enabled.
-- Supports configurable timeout and response decoding.

 **Input parameters**
 - `url` *(string, required)*: URL of the page to fetch.
 Supports user information for Basic authentication.